elipousson/presentations/2016-06-28-explore-101-writing.md

 ### Middle

-Reward the reader with high points—gold coins placed along the path.
+Reward the reader with high points.
+Place gold coins along the path.

 Readers make predictions for what lies ahead.
 When readers read chronological narratives, they wonder what will happen next.